-EC219 Inclusion of Special Needs Pre-Schoolers in Early Childhood 3 CR
+EC219 Inclusion of Special Needs in Early Childhood 3 CR

 This course will provide practical information about how to create and implement a high quality learning environment for children with special needs within an Early Childhood program serving typically developing children.
 Prerequisite: EC212.
-In order to succeed in this curriculum, it is recommended that you complete the English sequence in a timely manner.